jguadagno/jguadagno.github.io/_posts/2007-11-23-asp-net-2-0-web-parts-in-action-building-dynamic-web-portals.md

 permalink: /2007/11/23/asp-net-2-0-web-parts-in-action-building-dynamic-web-portals/
 categories:
   - Books
+  - Book Reviews
 ---
-This book provides an in depth look at using, implementing, customizing and developing your own web parts.
+This book provides an in-depth look at using, implementing, customizing and developing your own web parts.

 Topics include: